Gigantactis paxtoni

-Gigantactis paxtoni, Paxton's whipnose or slender anglerfish, is a species of is a species of marine ray-finned fish belonging to the family Gigantactinidae, the whipnose anglers.
+Gigantactis paxtoni, Paxton's whipnose or slender anglerfish, is a species of marine ray-finned fish belonging to the family Gigantactinidae, the whipnose anglers.
 This species is found in the deeper waters of the southern Indo-Pacific.

 Taxonomy

-Gigantactis paxtoni was first formally described in 1981 by Erik Bertelsen, Theodore W. Pietsch and Robert J. Lavenberg with its type locality given as 100 km east of Broken Bay off New South Wales at 33°28'S, 152°33'E from a depth of 0 to 900 m where the sea bed was at a depth of 4200 m.
-This species is placed within the genus Gigantactis, which the 5th edition of Fishes of the World classifies within the family Gigantactinidae, a family within the suborder Ceratioidei, the deep sea anglerfishes of the order Lophiiformes, the anglerfishes.
+Gigantactis paxtoni was first formally described in 1981 by Erik Bertelsen, Theodore W. Pietsch and Robert J. Lavenberg, with its type locality given as 100 km east of Broken Bay off New South Wales at 33°28'S, 152°33'E from a depth of 0 to 900 m, where the sea bed was at a depth of 4200 m.
+This species is placed in the genus Gigantactis, which the 5th edition of Fishes of the World classifies within the family Gigantactinidae, a family within the suborder Ceratioidei, the deep sea anglerfishes of the order Lophiiformes, the anglerfishes.

 Etymology

 Gigantactis paxtoni is a member of the genus Giganactis, the name of which is a combination of gigantos, meaning "giant", with actis, which means "ray", an allusion to the unusually long illicium of the genus's type species, G. vanhoeffeni.
-The specific name honours John Paxton, an ichthyologist at the Australian Museum, who provided the specimens on which Bertelsen, Pietsch and Lavenberg based their description and for his contributions to the study of the ichthyology of the deep seas.
+The specific name honours John Paxton, an ichthyologist at the Australian Museum, who provided the specimens on which Bertelsen, Pietsch and Lavenberg based their description, and for his contributions to the study of the ichthyology of the deep seas.